tomjrwilliams/xfactors/README.md

 - everythings plays nicely with JAX's auto grad functionality.

-- it's straight-forward to work with irregular array shapes (just work with the tuple instead).

 - xf models can be manipulated just like any other data structure.

 This last point, in particular, allows us to: